-In August 2012 the Group paid its contribution to share capital of joint venture with Mazda Motor Co in amount of RR 750 and finalized the foundation of 50%-50% joint venture with Mazda Motor Corporation.
+In August 2012 the Group paid its contribution to share capital of joint venture with Mazda Motor Co in amount of RR 750 and finalized the foundation of 50% - 50% joint venture with Mazda Motor Corporation.
 The production of Mazda SUVs and passenger cars was launched in September 2012.

-The Group has pledged it's share in OOO "DC SanYong" as a collateral for working capital facility related to SsangYong business at Mazda-Sollers JV.
+During the years 2015 and 2014 the Group has pledged it's share in OOO "DC SanYong" as a collateral for working capital facility related to SsangYong business at Mazda-Sollers JV.